 |Duration of Effects||2–3 Hours|

 Kratom is used as a sedative to help with sleep, as a painkiller for chronic pain symptoms, and as a stimulant for boosting productivity at work or in the gym.

-Kratom’s benefits change depending on whether you’re using high-dose or low dose.
+Kratom’s benefits change depending on whether you’re using a high dose or low dose.